Alaska: A Unique Environment for Renewable Energy

 SRC Solar PV

-The first student solar project on campus was conducted on the Student Recreation Center, designed to be a 17kW system.
-The SRC system replaces about 4 percent of the 2009 yearly load, as energy efficiencies within the SRC increase so will this percentage.
-There is no need for batteries; all of the power produced by the panels will be utilized immediately, and if for some reason it is not needed by the SRC, the electricity will be used by the university grid system.
+The first student solar project on campus was conducted in 2012 on the SRC, designed to be a 13kW system.
+The SRC system replaces about 4 percent of the 2009 yearly load when it was designed.
+As energy efficiencies within the SRC increase so will this percentage.
+There is no need for batteries; all of the power produced by the panels is utilized immediately or if not needed by the SRC, the electricity will be used by the university grid system.
 The SRC has a higher summer load than winter load.
 This is due to the need to circulate more air through the building in the summer months.
-For information on the Solar Project Progress, contact Jessie Huff, firstname.lastname@example.org.

 A survey was conducted in November of 2010 to better understand the students stance on Solar PV at UAF.